NeverGM/ACE-VR-Handsets/README.md

-**All settings below assume you are using PLA as your material and have a 0.4mm nozzle**
+**All settings below assume you are using PLA as your material and have a 0.4mm nozzle using 0.20mm layer height**
 - Orient the model so the mag basepad is flat on the build plate.
-Use tree supports, and print with 6 wall loops, 25% sparse infill density, and with fuzzy skin enabled and set to contour (0.3mm x 0.3mm)
+Use tree supports (organic), and print with 6 wall loops, 25% sparse infill density.
+If you want the grip area to have texture, use fuzzyskin_modifier.stl and set the fuzzy skin value of the modifier to 0.2mm distance x 0.5mm thickness

 - Print the sear lying flat on its side with the smallest layer height and highest quality your printer can manage, using 6 wall loops, 25% sparse infill density, and fuzzy skin disabled.